WE DON'T WANT TO GIVE AWAY TOO MANY OF OUR GREAT SECRETS BUT BELOW YOU WILL FIND A TASTER FOR SOME OF OUR GREAT NORTH & SOUTH ISLAND CYCLING OPTIONS:

-Bay Of Islands region
+Bay of Islands rides

 It’s a good day for bikers!
 You have all day to enjoy a number of cycle options including a challenging 50km in land loop that takes you down to Kawakawa and back up the coast through Paihia, and back to camp.
 For a more relaxed day there are a number of shorter rides to choose from.
 Jump on a bike and go explore Paihia surroundings.
 Cycle on the road from camp (about 20km return), lock your bike in Paihia and jump on the ferry across to the romantic island of Russel.
 There are also short walks in Paihia town, boutique shops, surf cafes or always the beach for swimming.
 You could even head back to the Waitangi Mountain Bike Forest.
-Distance: Varied Terrain: On road

 Your chance to cycle the road through some of the best examples of kauri forest remaining in New Zealand, the Waipoua Forest.
 You cycle ahead of the bus so the distance of the ride is your choice on the day.
 In the evening enjoy the gentle 8km Te Ara Tahuna Estuary Cycleway loop from camp.